azdavis/millet/docs/errors.md

 ## 1001

-Millet couldn't read a file or directory.
-It may not exist, or there may be insufficient permissions.
+Millet failed to perform file or directory I/O with the filesystem.
+It could be that the file or directory in question does not exist, or there may be insufficient permissions.

 To fix, check the path mentioned by Millet to confirm that it exists and that Millet may access it.

 ## 1002

-Millet couldn't canonicalize a path.
-To "canonicalize" means to fully resolve all symlinks, `.`, `..`, etc to get the single, absolute path name.

-Similar to 1001, the item at the path may not exist, or there may be insufficient permissions.

-To fix, check the path mentioned by Millet to confirm that it exists and that Millet may access it.

-## 1003

 A path wasn't contained in the root directory.